-Signal Name LQFP Pin No. Туре State During Reset Signal Description V{DD} 26 Supply Supply I/O Power - This pin supplies 3.3V power to the chip I/O interface.
+Signal Name LQFP Pin No. Туре State During Reset Signal Description V {DD} 26 Supply Supply I/O Power - This pin supplies 3.3V power to the chip I/O interface.
 V {SS} 13 Supply Supply V {SS} - These pins provide ground for chip logic and I/O drivers.
 V {SS} 27 V {DDA} 8 Supply Supply ADC Power - This pin supplies 3.3V power to the ADC modules.
 It must be connected to a clean analog power supply.
 V {SSA} 9 Supply Supply ADC Analog Ground - This pin supplies an analog ground to the ADC modules.
-V {CAP} 25 Supply Supply V{CAP} - Connect this pin to a 4.4 μ F or greater bypass capacitor in order to bypass the core voltage regulator, required for proper chip operation.
-See Section 10.2.1.
-GPIOB6 1 Input/ Output Output disabled, internal pull-up Port B GPIO - This GPIO pin can be individually programmed as an input or output pin.
-(RXD) Input enabled, pin is in input Receive Data - SCI receive data input.
-(SDA 1) Input/ Output mode Serial Data - This pin serves as the I 2 C serial data line.
+V {CAP} 25 Supply Supply V{CAP} - Connect a 2.2 μF or greater bypass capacitor between this pin and VSS_IO, which is required by the internal voltage regulator for proper chip operation.
+See Section 10.2.1 .
+GPIOB6 1 Input/ Output Input with internal pull-up Port B GPIO - This GPIO pin can be individually programmed as an input or output pin.
+(RXD) Input enabled Receive Data - SCI receive data input.
+(SDA 1) Input/ Output Serial Data - This pin serves as the I 2 C serial data line.
 (CLKIN) Input Clock Input - This pin serves as an optional external clock input.
 After reset, the default state is GPIOB6.
-The peripheral functionality is controlled via the SIM (See Section 6.3.8) and the CLKMODE bit of the OCCS Oscillator Control Register.
-1 This signal is also bro ought out on t he GPIOB1 pin.
+The alternative peripheral functionality is controlled via the SIM (See Section 6.3.8) and the CLKMODE bit of the OCCS Oscillator Control Register.
+1. This signal This signal is also brought out on the GPIOB1 pin.